Walter Fyshe

 Walter Fyshe (died 1585) was a London tailor who worked for Elizabeth I until 1582.
 He also made some of her farthingales.
 Fyshe made the queen's ceremonial clothes and coronation robes, altering robes made for the coronation of Mary I of England.
+His name is sometimes spelled "Fish".

 Career

+Walter Fyshe married Elizabeth Worthington (died 1610) in November 1547.
+He is sometimes said to have worked for Mary I of England and for Princess Elizabeth before her accession in 1558, but the evidence is unclear.

-Fyshe in mentioned in the royal accounts for 1557.
-He was a member of the Merchant Taylor's Company.Fyshe was sometimes asked to adjudicate disputed tailor's bills.
-He inspected the accounts of a tailor called Molde who had made clothes for Anne, the wife of Henry Mewtas (a son of Jane Mewtas), in 1566.
+Fyshe was a member of the Merchant Taylor's Company.
+Fyshe was sometimes asked to adjudicate disputed tailor's bills.
+He inspected the accounts of a tailor called Molde who had made clothes for Anne, the wife of Henry Mewtas (a son of Peter Meutas), in 1566.
 The case note mentions that Fyshe lived in Budge Row.

+In 1565, Fyshe made gowns for six maids of honour to wear at the wedding of Anne Russell to the Earl of Warwick.
+The gowns of yellow satin guarded with green velvet dressed with silver lace were made for Mary Howard, Anne Windsor, Katherine Brydges, Katherine Knyvett, Mary Radcliffe, and Dorothy Broke.
+A black velvet gown made in 1578 for Frances Vaughan (a maid of honour, daughter of John Vaughan and a relation of Blanche Parry) was decorated with broad and narrow "lases of Venice silver", these laces were decorative strips or braids woven from metallic thread.
+The laces and other "garnishments" were supplied by the Queen's silkwoman.

 Some garments made for Elizabeth involved the use of patterns called "toiles" which were sent to France for completion.
 Some clothes were partly made in France and finished by Fyshe.
 Elizabeth was interested in the fashions of other European courts, and in 1567 the ambassador Henry Norris was asked to recruit a tailor in Paris who could make apparel in the Italian and French manner.
 Although Norris's wife Margery Williams, who Elizabeth nicknamed "Crow", agreed to help find a craftsman, no candidates were found.
 The costume historian Janet Arnold suggests that the gown worn by Elizabeth in the 'Phoenix' portrait painted by Nicholas Hilliard may represent a pattern sent from France, possibly by Lady Norris, made up by Fyshe.